tylern4/clasqaDB/src/README.md

 - then run your analysis script with `run-groovy`, a groovy wrapper script provided by `coatjava` (at `$COATJAVA/bin/run-groovy`)
 - see example scripts in this directory
+  - the standard usage of QA cuts is demonstrated in `example_forAsymmetry.groovy`, where the QA criteria for a spin asymmetry analysis are applied
-- usage:
+- usage notes:
   - include the `QADB` class with `import clasqa.QADB`, then instantiate
   - the `QADB` class provides several methods for accessing the QA info;
     you only need to provide it a run number and event number
     - database lookups are only performed as needed, so it is safe to use any accessor in a standard analysis event loop
-    - make sure the event has `REC::Particle` and `RUN::config` banks before any lookup (otherwise you'll find events which were not part of the QA)
+    - make sure the event has `REC::Particle` and `RUN::config` banks before any lookup (otherwise you may find events which were not part of the QA, and corresponding errors will be printed)